OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/write_a_custom_component.md

 After this, we have the region in which we define the category of our component.
 The Editor will call it to categorize the component into the correct section.

 We need to define a `tm_ci_editor_ui_i` object which uses this function.
-Later we register this function to the `TM_CI_EDITOR_UI` aspect of our truth type.
+Later we register this function to the `tm_ci_editor_ui_i` aspect of our truth type.
 If you do not add this aspect later to your Truth Type, the Editor will not know that this Component Type exists, and you can not add it via the Editor, but in C.

 > **Note:** More about aspects you can read in the [aspects guide](#).